Back To Basics: Perfect Way To Smoke Chicken Breast

 The brine technique used for smoking the chicken as described here is wet brine.
 If you don’t want to go through the trouble of making wet brine, you can also make dry brine where you mix the ingredients (minus the water) and apply it directly to the poultry.
 This is a good technique if you’re feeling lazy but want great results!

 Using the right kind of wood for smoking can significantly enhance the flavor of your chicken breasts.
-It is good to know what kinds of wood you shouldn't be using for this process - Spruce, Elm, Eucalyptus, Spruce, Pine, Sycamore, Sarsaparilla and other coniferous trees.
+It is good to know what kinds of wood you shouldn't be using for this process so you don't get the smoky flavor that you don't want - Spruce, Elm, Eucalyptus, Spruce, Pine, Sycamore, Sarsaparilla and other coniferous trees.

 You probably know that smoke is as important as time and heat in a smoked meats preparations.
 On a general note, hard, resin-free wood is the best for making smoke.
 If the tree produces fruits or nuts that you like, then that is a good wood to use in your smoker.
 Wood such as Apple has a mellow, understated flavor that is great for poultry.